majd/ipatool/README.md

 Flags:
   -i, --app-id int                   ID of the target iOS app (required) -b, --bundle-identifier string     The bundle identifier of the target iOS app (overrides the app ID)
-      --external-version-id string   External version identifier of the target iOS app (defaults to latest version when not specified)
+      --all-versions                 Download all available versions of the target iOS app --external-version-id string   External version identifier of the target iOS app (defaults to latest version when not specified)
   -h, --help                         help for download -o, --output string                The destination path of the downloaded app package